alphaolomi/tawk-react-widget/docs/api-reference.md

 # API Reference

-Complete API reference for `react-tawk-messenger`.
+Complete API reference for `tawk-react-widget`.

 ## Table of Contents